-Significant changes in gene expression occur when a cell changes from normal to cancerous.
-Cancer cells overproduce genes responsible for cell growth.
+Significant changes in gene expression occur when a cell changes from normal to malignant.
+Cancer cells overproduce genes that are responsible for cell growth.
 These changes correspond to changes in the methylation pattern of the genomic DNA of cancer cells.
 Cancer cells can be distinguished from normal cells by detecting which sites within the genome are methylated.

 Evaluating the methylation patterns of tumors or cancer DNA can confirm the presence of cancer.
 This is possible because malignant cells shed genomic DNA into the bloodstream when they die.
 This DNA from circulating tumors can be isolated from a blood sample.

 DNA methylation patterns can be identified by using advanced sequencing techniques.
 Specific patterns can then be compared against a database of established DNA methylation patterns for certain types of cancers.
 This is how the new liquid biopsy tests, including the IvyGene test, detect cancer and improve patient outcomes.

 The IvyGene Test

 The IvyGene test is designed is to be used in conjunction with a comprehensive medical history.
 It can detect four different cancer types, including colon, liver, lung, and breast.
 The detection of other cancers has not yet been determined.